Novikov type inequalities for orbifolds: The Novikov numbers

-Let us now prove the Novikov inequalities for orbifolds.
+We are now in conditions to prove the Novikov inequalities for compact orbifolds.
 This can be done by following the strategy described in \cite[s.
 2.3]{F} step by step.
-It is worth mentioning that the inequalities below depend at some point of the usual Morse inequalities for orbifolds which were already proven in \cite{H} (see also \cite{OV}).
+It is worth mentioning that the inequalities below depend at some point on the usual Morse inequalities for orbifolds which were already proven in \cite{H} (see also \cite{OV}).
 Although the ideas of the proof are natural and straightforward adaptations of the classical ones, we will bring enough details in order to use most of the machinery introduced in the previous sections.

-\begin{theorem} Let $G\rr M$ be an \'etale and proper Lie groupoid such that the orbit space $X$ is compact.
+\begin{theorem} Let $G\rr M$ be a proper and \'etale Lie groupoid such that the orbit space $X$ is compact.
 Let $\omega$ be a Morse closed basic $1$-form on $M$.
-If $c_j(\omega)$ denotes the number of critical points in $M/G$ having stacky Morse index $j$ then
+If $c_j(\omega)$ denotes the number of stacky zeros in $X$ having stacky Morse index $j$ then